 SCREEN: To be uploaded by Authors: Selecting the folder with the reconstructed 16-bit cross-sectional TIFF and spreadsheet file.

-SCREEN: To be uploaded by Authors: Selecting dark and white references.
+SCREEN: To be uploaded by Authors: Select a couple of slices for inspection and selecting dark and white references for wood density calculation.

 In a new pop-up window, following the information from the spreadsheet file, select every core separately by drawing a circle or ellipse around it [1-TXT].
 Click on Mass Core Extraction to extract all the cores in a given cylinder [2].